carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 > ## How to Label Issues
 > To find a list of issue labels, their corresponding meanings, and when to use each,
 > take a look at this guide on [How to label issues](https://docs.carpentries.org/topic_folders/maintainers/github_labels.html) in The Carpentries handbook.
-> The guide also includes instructions on how to populate a Github repository with these issues.
 {: .callout}